dubochkarev-gth/game-systems-lab/Design.md

 If they think:

-> The numbers were random
+> The numbers were random.

 The design has failed.

----